How Does Alcohol Affect Your Period?

 • This field is for validation purposes and should be left unchanged.

 Alcohol can cause reduced inhibitions and a hangover that will leave the person regretting the decision to drink.
-It can have a massive impact on a women’s body and mind, including their menstrual cycle.
-Questions “Does alcohol affect your period“ and “How does alcohol affect your period” and a menstrual cycle will be answered.
+It can have a massive impact on a woman’s body and mind, including her menstrual cycle.
+If you’ve noticed that your period stopped after you consumed and misused alcohol, you are not alone.
+In this blog, we’ll answer common questions like, “How does alcohol affect your period?”

 What Is a Menstrual Cycle (Period)?